2025 Riverdale Share Performers

 Santa Claus and the Elves

-In 29 years, Santa hasn’t missed a Riverdale Share Concert and we’ve already confirmed that he will be here again this year!
-He claims it’s his very favourite event and he always makes time to drop into the Big Carrot,to stock up on organic food he can’t find at the North Pole, Canadian Tire, to grab some wax for the runners of his sleigh, and Cinespace to make sure they are working on new Christmas movies!
+In 31 years, Santa hasn’t missed a Riverdale Share Concert and we’ve already confirmed that he will be here again this year!
+He claims it’s his very favourite event and he always makes time to drop into the Big Carro,to stock up on organic food he can’t find at the North Pole, Treasure Island Toys for any missing items, and Cinespace to make sure they are working on new Christmas movies!
 Its not too late to send him a note at Dear Santa.

 The Riverdale Share Band